 A special birthday warrants special drinks.
 As part of the David Chang empire and right next to Momofuku Ssäm Bar, Booker and Dax fit the bill.

-Booker and Dax serves drinks concocted by true mixologists.
-We tried some great drinks like Bee Sneeze (milk-washed gin, honey, lemon and cracked black pepper) and BDX Marg (mezcal, yellow chartreuse, cointreau and lime).
+Booker and Dax served drinks concocted by true mixologists.
+We tried some great drinks like Bee Sneeze (milk-washed gin, honey, lemon and cracked black pepper) and BDX Marg (mezcal, yellow chartreuse, Cointreau and lime).
 Our drinking companions enjoyed snacks like steamed shitake buns and a mason jar of spicy kimchi.
 Best of all, we got to toast Brian’s birthday in person

 Coffee at Birch Coffee